kchain-solutions/new_contract_explorer/README.md

 ![](./img/explorer.png)

 ### Binance error solved
-If you run the application with BNB you will probably get this error: **"Number can only safely store up to 53 bits"** To solve it, you must modify the file ```node_modules/web3-core-helpers/lib/formatters.js``` and change this line: ```tx.gas = utils.hexToNumber(tx.gas);``` with this one: ```if (tx.gas) tx.gas = outputBigNumberFormatter(tx.gas);```
+If you run the application with BNB, you will probably get this error: **"Number can only safely store up to 53 bits"** To solve it, you must modify the file ```node_modules/web3-core-helpers/lib/formatters.js``` and change this line: ```tx.gas = utils.hexToNumber(tx.gas);``` with this one: ```if (tx.gas) tx.gas = outputBigNumberFormatter(tx.gas);```
-Here is the referece to the [Github issue](https://github.com/web3/web3.js/issues/3912)
+Here is the reference to the [Github issue](https://github.com/web3/web3.js/issues/3912)

 ## Project Details